Hope vs Make

 Well…let just say I really had to bite my lip.
 Obviously, I’d never offer my opinion unless asked for it let alone blatantly interrupt a conversion I’m not a party to.
 Even if it was being held rather indiscreetly!

 But, that type of language is a pet hate of mine.
 It’s not exactly a positive way of thinking.

 You see it’s no good HOPING for a good final quarter when it is your role as a business owner, salesman, entrepreneur to MAKE it a great quarter!

 Yet the casual language we use is a real indicator of what we really think, what we really believe.

 But actually, the choice of language that we use when describing our goals and aspirations is critical.
 “I’ll try and make your deadline” actually means I have already decided to miss it!
 “I’m hoping for a good year…” actually means I’m expecting (and perhaps worse, prepared to accept) a less than good year.

 As I write this it’s October 21st.
-It’s very common at this time of the year for people with these thought patterns to start deferring plans to the next major timeline event e.g New Year, even when there’s still 10 weeks, 20% of the year, left over in which to make some dramatic changes and seize opportunities!
+It’s very common at this time of the year for people with these thought patterns to start deferring plans to the next major timeline event e.g New Year, even when there are still 10 weeks, 20% of the year, leftover in which to make some dramatic changes and seize opportunities!